The World Health Organisation Disability Assessment Schedule

 (WHODAS 2.0)

-The WHODAS 2.0 is a self or informant report that can help measure health and disability in six different domains of functioning:
+The WHODAS 2.0 is a self or informant report that can help measure health and disability in six different domains of functioning where someone has difficulty:

 Cognition - understanding & communicating (i.e., concentrating, remembering, problem solving, learning)